horizonridgestudio/snakes_kml_1/README.md

 I don't know how Chuck actually did it, but this was my method (see step 5 for the mathematical solution):

-1. Save a point of interest using the pinpoint tool in GEP under My Places, and use the right-click _copy_ action to grab the auto-generated XML for that single point to the clipboard.
+1. Save a reference point using the pinpoint tool in GEP under My Places, and use the right-click _copy_ action to grab the auto-generated XML for that single point to the clipboard.

 2. Paste the clipboard text into a text editor (VS Code) to read and edit the XML.
 All that is